thunderz99/java-cosmos/README.md

                 .build();
 var db = cosmos.getDatabase("Database1");

-// you can use db instance at the same way as you are using cosmosdb db.upsert("Database1", new User("id011","Tom","Banks"), "Collection1");
+// you can use db instance as the same way as you are using cosmosdb db.upsert("Database1", new User("id011","Tom","Banks"), "Collection1");

-// for mongodb (mongo atlas)
+// for mongodb atlas
 var cosmos = new CosmosBuilder().withDatabaseType("mongodb")
- .withConnectionString("mongodb+srv://a:b@x-mongo.y.mongodb.net/"))
+ .withConnectionString("mongodb+srv://aa:bb@xx-mongo.yy.mongodb.net/"))
                 .build();

 // for cosmosdb